theshobhitsingh/CocoMoco.com/README.md

 # CocoMoco Blog Application

-A dynamic Blog application built with Node.js, Express, and EJS.
-Users can create, view, edit, and delete posts.
+A dynamic blog application built with Node.js, Express, and EJS, allowing users to perform all CRUD operations: create, view, edit, and delete posts.

 ## Features